Have you ever heard about Swedish Flower Hen chickens? This chicken breed has an interesting name because it contains the word hen.

 Swedish Flower Hen chicken breed base colors are black, blue, yellow, and red.
 They have yellow to black mottled skin.

-Additionally, their legs are usually bright yellow while chicks feature light pink legs and feet.
+Their legs are usually bright yellow, while chicks feature light pink legs and feet.
 The color of the Swedish Flower Hens varies from yellow to orange.
 The feathers of this beautiful bird are tipped in white.

 Size

-Swedish Flower Hen is average sized meaning they stand about 27.6 inches tall.
-The hens of this breed weigh up to 5 pounds and the roosters up to 8 pounds.
+Swedish Flower Hens are average-sized, meaning they stand about 27.6 inches tall.
+The hens of this breed weigh up to 5 pounds, and the roosters up to 8 pounds.

 Appearance

 The predominant color variety of this chicken breed is brown and white, black and white, and three base colors of black, white, and pale brown.
-Moreover, you may also find Swedish Flower Hen chick in blue, red, and orange color varieties.
+Moreover, you may also find Swedish Flower Hen chicks in blue, red, and orange varieties.

-There are rare colors known as a snow leopard pattern that features black, white, and gold blend creating a mottled pattern that mimics the coat of the snow leopard.
+There are rare colors known as a snow leopard pattern that features a black, white, and gold blend, creating a mottled pattern that mimics the snow leopard’s coat.

 Furthermore, the Swedish Flower chicken hen features a red comb, wattles, and ear lobes.
-You may find these amazing birds with orange or yellow eyes while the legs may be pink or grey.
+You may find these wonderful birds with orange or yellow eyes while the legs may be pink or gray.

 Characteristics

-The feather design of this breed is one-of-a-kind.
+This breed’s feather design is unique.
 Even within the breed, there is a lot of variation, and no two chickens are alike.

 The calm and non-aggressive demeanor of Swedish Flower Hens makes them ideal for families with children and other household pets.

-These chickens are great for a variety of tasks.
-They lay a lot of eggs and will grow to be quite large.
+These chickens are great for various tasks.
+They lay plenty of eggs and will grow to be huge.

-The hens and roosters both enjoy foraging and free-ranging but they can tolerate confinement.
+The hens and roosters enjoy foraging and free-ranging but can tolerate confinement.

 Benefits of Raising Swedish Flower Hen Chickens

-Here are some amazing benefits which you may get by raising this breed in your backyard coop:
+Here are some amazing benefits that you may get by raising this breed in your backyard coop:

-- Swedish Flower Hen chicken are docile birds and despite the fact that they enjoy roaming and foraging for food, they can tolerate confinement.
+• Swedish Flower Hen chickens are docile birds.
+Although they enjoy roaming and foraging for food, they can tolerate confinement.

-- These chickens has a dual purpose quality so you can keep them for both meat and eggs.
+• These chickens have a dual purpose quality so you can keep them for both meat and eggs.

 Problems in Raising Swedish Flower Hens

-Swedish Flower Hen chicken go for brooding very less but if they sit they make great mothers.
+Swedish Flower Hen chicken for brooding is very low, but they make great mothers if they sit.
 So, there is a 30 percent chance of broodiness in females of this chicken breed.

-They are average layers so if you want to buy a breed only for egg purposes this is not a good option for you.
+They are average layers, so if you want to buy a breed only for egg purposes, this is not a good option.
 You can check out our list of the best egg-laying chicken breeds.

 This chicken breed is still not accepted as a recognized breed by the American Poultry Association.